DIVORCE & FAMILY LAW

 In fact, the process used in resolving matters between separating spouses is perhaps the most important decision to consider at the outset.
 Frequently, a separation agreement can be negotiated and finalized between the parties and their counsel.
 This can occur through communications and correspondence between the lawyers’ offices, and/or directly through 4-way meetings with both spouses and their lawyers together.
 Very often, mediation can be the best option to consider, which can occur either with or without counsel present, depending on the personal circumstances of the parties involved.
 Private arbitration can be a desirable process also, as opposed to court, as the spouses can select the arbitrator to use and results are attainable much more quickly.
 It is clearly preferable to try to use any of these methods to resolve your family law situation, and Graeme’s excellent reputation and cooperative approach is very well suited to each and every one of these processes.

-Family court proceedings, in limited cases, are sometimes the only realistic option.In addition to his private clientele, Graeme Fraser has been a principal Ottawa counsel for the Ministry of Community & Social Services for over 15 years.
+Family court proceedings, in limited cases, are sometimes the only realistic option.In addition to his private clientele, Graeme Fraser has been a principal Ottawa counsel for the Ministry of Children, Community and Social Services for over 20 years.
 He has successfully represented the Ministry at countless trials in family court.
 This experience, coupled with his criminal law background of 20 years, stands him in very good stead for his family law clients, in family court, where he is both comfortable and confident.
 If you require a senior family law trial counsel, you could not be in better hands, as Graeme will aggressively pursue the best possible result for you.

 The principal issues that must be dealt with upon separation include the following:

 - Taxes and Benefits